 When I've finished, what course can I do next?

-LS2330 Spanish 2 upper: module 1 in April.
+LBS08 or LBS22 Spanish 2 revision course in summer, LS202 Spanish jump into year 2 upper in early September or any Spanish 2 upper: module 1 in September.
 Please enrol early as spaces cannot be guaranteed.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.